 If your lesson does not go to plan, then you are going to need a backup plan.
-Again, this applies more to teaching children, then it does adults.
-Mostly, adults will engage with whatever you decide to teach, as 99% of them learn English by choice.
+Again, this applies more to teaching children, than it does to adults.
+Mostly, adults will engage with whatever you teach, as 99% of them learn English by choice.

 As children are not learning English by choice, they are much more fickle when it comes to lessons.
 They will not be afraid of letting you know if they don’t like a game or the topic and you need to act quickly to ensure you keep their interest!

 Having multiple games and ideas for lessons allows you the flexibility to change if the lesson is not going as well as you planned.
 If you want to be a better ESL teacher, then being able to react when a lesson is not going to plan is essential!

 This is probably one of the more underrated aspects when considering how to be a better ESL teacher.
 Learning a new language yourself is a great way to improve your teaching, as it gives you an insight into how your students feel during class.

 Depending on what country you are teaching in, knowing the native language of your students will enable you to help them a lot more than you might imagine.
 They may struggle to translate a word, or they may struggle with an aspect of the grammar.
 Knowing their language will allow you to solve issues involving translation and understanding much quicker!

 If you have learnt a language yourself then you have an insight into the mindset of a learner, which should help you relate to your students better.
 The process can be difficult at times, but as you have succeeded or succeeding you can you can use your experience to reassure and help your students.